-Note that in many Spanish countries, the Reyes Magos are said to visit on January 6th, so you may hear references to them, especially around this time.
+The last two phrases have more of an Xmas feel to them.
+Note that in many Spanish countries, the Reyes Magos are said to visit on January 6, so you may hear references to them around this time.

-If you like to spread the Xmas love by making your loved ones laugh, giggle or smile, you can try these more playful Christmas greetings.
-(Note that some of these may not be appropriate for the family dinner table).
+If you like to spread the Xmas love by making your loved ones laugh, giggle or smile, try these more playful Christmas greetings:

 Todo lo que quiero para Navidad eres tú.

 Espero que no te hayas portado mal este año.

 I hope you haven’t been too naughty this year.